 It’s hard not to love a tasty combination of pasta, sausage, and yummy sauce!
 This winning Baked Rigatoni with Ricotta dish can either feed a crowd or provide delicious leftovers on a busy night (or when you just don’t feel like cooking).

+Of all the baked rigatoni recipes out there, this one stands out as an incredibly flavorful yet easy to prepare meal that you can make ahead of time.
 My girls even took this one in their school lunches the next day.
 Oh, how I love easy crowd-pleasing dinners!
 Just add a salad or green veggie and dinner is done.

-Variations of Baked Rigatoni with Ricotta
+Variations of Baked Rigatoni Recipes With Ricotta

 You can definitely make this recipe your own based on your preferences, which is the great thing about this pasta dish.
 Instead of the ground beef, you could substitute ground turkey.
 Another fun idea would be using chopped mushrooms as the main “meat” ingredient.